Jugendhackt/Camera-warner/README.md

 - Use the compiled apks from the downlaod section
 - Build the app on your own

   Note: You have to replace the google maps api key with you own.
-They're in /res/values/debug/google_maps_api.xml and /res/values/release/google_maps_api.xml See the [Google Maps Documentation](https://developers.google.com/maps/documentation/android-api/signup?hl=de) for how to get an api key.
+Just set the value in the app's build.gradle in android/manifestPlaceholders.
+See the [Google Maps Documentation](https://developers.google.com/maps/documentation/android-api/signup?hl=de) for how to get an api key.